 Example Environmental Analysis (NEPA)

-are subject to change based on observed responses of the habitat to the grazing regimes.
-Grazing would take place in the open grasslands and blue oak savannah where large infestations of weeds occur.
-Forested areas would not be grazed.

 A shepherd and sheep dogs would be on site to manage the flock, directing them to different grazing areas and maintaining the flock within that area before moving to the next area.
 This would help ensure uniform grazing throughout the project area and ensure that the prescribed grazing is adhered to.
 Without herding, sheep may congregate in one area and ignore another area.
 This could lead to overgrazing in one area and not enough grazing in another.

 The amount of time the sheep will stay in any particular area will depend on the amount of meduahead/yellow starthistle.
 Some areas may require only a few hours’ worth of grazing while others may require several days’ worth.
 Effectively grazing several days’ worth of herbaceous vegetation may require the use of temporary electric fencing.
 The herder would install temporary poly-wire electric fencing that would contain the sheep in one area for an extended time.
 The electric fencing also could be used to keep sheep out of certain areas as directed.
 The fencing provides a very mild shock that does not harm animals or people.